ethersphere/bee/README.md

 ```sh
 curl localhost:6062/addresses
 ```

+Make sure that Debug API is enabled and address configured as in examples above.

 And use that address in the API call on another node, for example, local node 1: